anukshav46/hello-world/README.md

 # hello-world
-his repository is for practicing the GitHub Flow
+This repository is for practicing the GitHub Flow.

+# myself
+I am a passionate C++ developer.